 Since 2012 Povetkin is coached by former super lightweight world champion Kostya Tszyu.

 In 1997 Alexander became a winner of the Kickboxing World Junior championship.

-He was the winner of the Good Will Games in Brisbane, Australia in 2001; the 34th European Championship in 2002; the XII World Championship in 2003 held in Thailand; and the 35th European Championship in 2004; 2004 Summer Olympics in Athens, Greece.
+He was the winner of the Good Will Games in Brisbane, Australia in 2001; the 34th European Championship in 2002.
+Besides, he won the XII World Championship held in Thailand in 2003 and the 35th European Championship in 2004.
+Moreover, he became 2004 Summer Olympics champion in Athens, Greece.

 Only in 2005 Alexander turned pro.
 In 2005 he made his professional debut in Germany by defeating German Muhammad Ali.

 Povetkin has daughter Arina with his ex-wife Irina.
 In July 2013 Alexander married Yevgenia Merkulova, who is a daughter of Honored Master of Sports in judo Yuri Merkulov.
 The wedding took place in the Czech Republic.